Clive and Jahlanna walked back to the village

 you will!
 It will do you no good.

-and his companions felt their neurons fairly sigh in relief.
+ceased, and Clive and his companions felt their neurons fairly sigh in

-bracing his mind for a reply, perhaps even an angry metal-blast.
+Clive demanded, bracing his mind for a reply, perhaps even an angry metal-blast.

-But there with none, only a hateful silence, punctuated only by the steady rise and
+But there with none, only a hateful silence, punctuated only by the steady

-think it seemed possible.
+Clive didn’t think it seemed possible.
 Especially in light of the fact

 that the Mahars were too few in number.
 They might seem formidable with

 their wings and terrifying mental powers, but once united, even a few tribes

 of cave-people had managed to over through their rule more than once.
 But

 the worst among her kind.
 It was not that she was a member of cruel race